rishabdesai/mkdocs-cv/docs/index.md

 ## Professional Summary

-Dedicated IT Technical Support Specialist with a background in app training, technical support, report generation, and documentation.
-Currently supporting CrystalEMR users by resolving queries, conducting training, and ensuring smooth functionality.
-Strong analytical and problem-solving skills, with a keen interest in process improvement and IT-driven solutions.
+Dedicated IT Technical Support Specialist with experience in application training, **technical support, report generation, and documentation**.
+Currently providing support for CrystalEMR users by resolving issues, delivering user training, and maintaining system functionality.
+Possesses strong analytical and problem-solving abilities, with a growing interest in **data analysis, cloud computing, and self-hosted server environments**.

-Having transitioned from civil engineering to IT, I bring a structured approach to troubleshooting and documentation, leveraging my experience in data analysis, reporting, and system workflows.
+Having transitioned from civil engineering to IT, I bring a structured approach to troubleshooting and documentation, leveraging my experience in data analysis & report generation.

 ---